JetBrains/xodus-entity-browser/README.md

 run from command line:
 >mvn jetty:run-war

-NOTE: in this case do not forget to place correct values into default configuration file (src/main/resources/xodus-store .properties)
+NOTE: Do not forget to place correct values into default configuration file (src/main/resources/xodus-store .properties)